-This chapter describes triggers in Advanced Server.
+This chapter describes Advanced Server triggers.
 As with procedures and functions, triggers are written in the SPL language.

 4.1 Overview

 A trigger is a named SPL code block that is associated with a table and stored in the database.
 When a specified event occurs on the associated table, the SPL code block is executed.
 The trigger is said to be fired when the code block is executed.